-The defeat of the Nazi terror that had taken hold of Europe started with women like Marie Kappa, a government inspector based at GE works in Erie, Ohio, who inspected GE-produced military equipment.
+The defeat of the Nazi terror that had taken hold of Europe started with women like Marie Kappa, a government inspector based at a GE factory in Erie, Ohio, who inspected GE-produced military equipment.
 Her efforts carried on through the supply chain all the way to Pvt.
 Grant Crego, a 19-year-old who landed on the beach at Normandy in 1944, less than a year removed from resigning his job at GE’s Schenectady, New York, plant to enlist in the war effort.

 The success of D-Day 75 years ago this June 6 and the subsequent defeat of Adolf Hitler came from a total public mobilization to the war effort, including at GE.
 Thousands of women like Kappa worked at GE factories producing everything from destroyer engine parts to turbosuperchargers for high-altitude bombers, while thousands more men with GE connections fought onto the beaches and through the heart of Europe to free the world from fascism.